Sugary Drink Tax Information

 For the purpose of this information sheet, the term ‘sugar-sweetened beverages’ or ‘SSBs’ encompasses all non-alcoholic, water based beverages with added sugar, including sugar-sweetened soft drinks, energy drinks, fruit drinks, sports drink and cordial.
 This term does not include milk based products, 100% fruit juice or non-sugar sweetened beverages (such as artificially sweetened drinks).
 ‘Sugar sweetened soft drinks’ refers to all non-alcoholic carbonated drinks, excluding non-sugar sweetened varieties and energy drinks.
 The term ‘fruit juice’ includes only 100% fruit juices.

 Australians are consuming too many sugary drinks

 Guideline 3 of the 2013 Australian Dietary Guidelines (ADGs) states that Australians should limit intake of foods and drinks containing added sugars.[iii]
 The ADGs also note that sugar sweetened drinks are the largest source of sugars in the Australian diet[iv] and that energy from sugary drinks, in particular, may add to total energy intake without displacing energy consumed from solid food, which may contribute to excess energy intake through lack of impact on satiety.[v]

 The World Health Organisation (WHO) recommends a reduced intake of free sugars throughout the life course, with free sugars (those added to beverages by the manufacturer) reduced to less than 10 per cent of total energy intake.[vi]
-The WHO notes that a further reduction to below 5 per cent or roughly 25 grams (six teaspoons) per day would provide additional health benefits, and that a single can of sugar sweetened cola contains up to 40 grams (to teaspoons) of added sugar.[vii]
+The WHO notes that a further reduction to below 5 per cent or roughly 27 grams (just under seven teaspoons) per day would provide additional health benefits, and that a single can of sugar sweetened cola contains up to 40 grams (to teaspoons) of added sugar.[vii]

 Data concerning consumption